 As shown on Figure 2 in Appendix C, the golf course was revised to include a layout that allows a golfer easy transition from one hole to another.
 The proposed layout of the golf course as seen on Figure 2 would start in the southwest corner of the property and move in a counter clockwise direction.
 The golf course encircles the development with pathways for a golf cart to transition from one hole to the next.
 There are three areas of the golf cart pathway that would require roadway crossings.
-As shown on Figure 2, the golf cart would require taking a path along side of Eagles Knolls Road from hole 2 to hole 3.
+As shown on Figure 2, the golf cart would require taking Eagles Knolls Road from hole 2 to hole 3.
 Another road crossing would take place between the 6th and 7th holes on Cooper Avenue, which is meant for emergency vehicles only.
 After the completion of the 9th hole the golf cart pathway runs between lots 41 and 42 and lots 6 and 7 requiring crossing over Cove Road to return the cart.
 The rest of the golf cart pathway would be surrounded by open space creating a buffer between the residential uses and the golfers.
-There would be no impacts to the occasional crossing of the cart over Cove Road or the emergency access of Cooper Avenue.